Harkirat19/Pet-Adopt-Mobile-App/wa.md

 - As a user, I want to **see the details of each pet** so I can know more about the pet.
 - As a developer, I want to design and implement a database to store pet details (e.g., name, breed, age, category, status) so the app can retrieve and display accurate information to users.

-#### Sprint 5: Pet Listings and Pet Details
+#### Sprint 5: Favorites and Pet Details

 Tasks:
-- As a user, I want to **add a new pet listing** so I can list pets for adoption.
+- As a user, I want to **mark pets as favorites** so I can keep track of the ones I like.
 - As a user, I want a **pet details screen** to view full details of a pet before deciding to adopt.

+## Semester 7 Sprints:

-#### Sprint 6: Favorites and Chat Integration
+#### Sprint 6: Pet Listings and Favourites Tab

 Tasks:
-- As a user, I want to **mark pets as favorites** so I can keep track of the ones I like.
+- As a user, I want to **add a new pet listing** so I can list pets for adoption.
-- As a user, I want a **favorites tab** to view all my saved pets in one place.
+- As a user, I want a **favorites tab** to view all my liked/saved pets in one place.

+#### Sprint 7: Chat Messaging & Chat Inbox

+Tasks:
 - As a user, I want to **initiate a chat with pet owners** to ask questions and discuss adoption.
+- As a user, I want a **chat inbox** to manage all my conversations in one place.

-#### Sprint 7: User Profile and Post Management
+#### Sprint 8: User Profile and Post Management

 Tasks:
 - As a user, I want a **profile page** where I can view and edit my personal information.
-- As a user, I want a **chat inbox** to manage all my conversations in one place.

 - As a user, I want to **manage my posts** by updating or deleting pet listings.

-#### Sprint 8: Final Touch-ups and Improvements

-Tasks:
-- As a user, I want **final touch-ups** to ensure the app runs smoothly and looks polished.
-- As a user, I want **bug fixes and UI improvements** to enhance the overall user experience.
-- As a user, I want **final testing** to ensure everything works as expected before launch.